Two-Scale Latent Dynamics for Recurrent-Depth Transformers: Empirical observations and loop dynamics

 \section{Empirical observations and loop dynamics}

-We observe three consistent patterns across block groups (4, 5-6, 7) and checkpoints: (i) loop-step sizes shrink rapidly (the mean $\|\Delta^{(k)}\|_2$ decays quickly with $k$, typically within $5$–$10$ steps), which is consistent with small, diminishing refinements; (ii) consecutive updates become more orthogonal: $\cos\angle\!\big(\Delta^{(k)},\Delta^{(k-1)}\big)$ rises from noisy/low values and settles at lower levels ($\approx 0.5$–$0.65$ in later checkpoints), indicating complementary rather than collinear pushes; and (iii) this separation strengthens over training, with faster norm decay and steadier angles in later checkpoints, while across-block changes remain comparatively larger (slow drift).
+We observe three consistent patterns across block groups (4, 5--6, 7) and checkpoints: (i) loop-step sizes shrink rapidly (the mean $\|\Delta^{(k)}\|_2$ decays quickly with $k$, typically within $5$–$10$ steps), which is consistent with small, diminishing refinements; (ii) consecutive updates become more orthogonal: $\cos\angle\!\big(\Delta^{(k)},\Delta^{(k-1)}\big)$ rises from noisy/low values and settles at lower levels ($\approx 0.5$–$0.65$ in later checkpoints), indicating complementary rather than collinear pushes; and (iii) this separation strengthens over training, with faster norm decay and steadier angles in later checkpoints, while across-block changes remain comparatively larger (slow drift).

 \paragraph{Supporting visualization: PCA trajectories.} To visualize geometry directly, we project hidden states to 2D via PCA fit on the union of all states for the shown sequence (across depth and loop steps), as in \cite{geiping2025scaling}.
 Each polyline follows a token's trajectory in projected space; colors encode iteration order (lighter$\rightarrow$darker).
 For each sequence, we refit PCA on the combined set of states so that movements along the loop and depth dimensions are directly comparable.
 We observe a consistent pattern: tight arcs appear within each loop, while larger jumps mark the transitions between blocks.